creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

  - Get market data with Python and Pandas package
  - Determine the daily return of the stock
  - Plot the daily return with a chart
- - Simulate the movement of the stock price in the future with Monte Carlo
+ - Simulate the movement of the stock price in the future with Monte Carlo Simulation

-Simulation
+Monte Carlo Simulation is a mathematical technique that generates random variables for modelling.
+I have briefly written a simple explanation of the simulation [here](https://creixotradeos.github.io/Random-walk-monte-carlo-python/)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxMDMxMzIzXX0=
+eyJoaXN0b3J5IjpbNzI1OTEyMTA1XX0=
 -->